-Metal trellises play a major role in wall greening; FassadenGrün sells a variety as well as several types of corresponding stainless steel fittings (mounts) for various wall types.
+Metal trellises play a major role in wall greening; FassadenGrün sells a variety as well as several types of corresponding stainless steel fittings (mounts) for different wall types.
 Four to five fittings are generally necessary to attach a metal trellis to the wall or facade.
-In the first window of this page you can compare the fittings before studying the individual product sheets.
-Please also consider the tips at the bottom of this page.
+In the first section of this page you can compare the fittings before studying the individual product sheets.
+Please also see the tips at the bottom of this page.

 All trellis fittings/mounts shown above can be compared here.
-They can be used in several ways, all of which are described below, outlined by further tips on the placement of your trellis G 1200X and RG 1700X and on how to choose the right number of holders.
+They allow maximum flexibility and can be used in a variety of ways, all of which are described below, outlined by further tips on the placement of your trellis (RG 1200X and RG 1700X) and on how to choose the right number of mounts.
 With our "styro" fitting, installation on externally insulated walls is also possible!
-The mounting of a scissor lattice RR 10000 is done differently; fasteners are included in the kit.
+The mounting of a scissor lattice RR 10000 is done differently; mounts are included in the kit.

 3. A specific number of attachment points is not required by the lattice shape; one is free to choose between 2 and 6 points.

-5. A variety of trellis/grid mounts with different wall distances, prices, designs, etc.. are available.
+5. A variety of trellis mounts with different wall distances, prices, designs, etc.. are available.

 The standard solution!
 The stainless-steel trellises are rigid, and the bars don't need to be tensioned like the cables on a cable-system.
 Therefore, the wall fittings don't have to bear the extra load of the tensioned cables, and four mounting points really are the optimal solution.
 There are, however, other options with both more and fewer mounts.

 In exceptional cases, six mounts can be useful to increase the stability of medium-sized trellises (170 cm x 60 cm); for example: in public areas, to prevent vandalism, or when the trellis grid is mounted on a facade with polystyrene ("styro") 'insulation' panels with the fitting GH 08555.